azeribatman/MaskedTextFieldSwiftUI/README.md

 # MaskedTextFieldSwiftUI 🎭

-The MaskedTextField-SwiftUI package empowers developers to easily integrate customizable masked text input fields into their SwiftUI applications.
+The `MaskedTextFieldSwiftUI` package empowers developers to easily integrate customizable masked text input fields into their SwiftUI applications.
 Masked text fields provide a structured way for users to input data by enforcing a specific format, such as phone numbers, dates, or credit card numbers, while maintaining a clean and intuitive user experience.

 ![ScreenRecording2024-02-28at12 43 44-ezgif com-video-to-gif-converter (1)](https://github.com/darealkhan/MaskedTextField-SwiftUI/assets/96260055/6449d31f-d4f6-45bf-88d6-febd0c9e121f)